 Your Cardio Isn’t Intense Enough.

-The type of workouts you choose can also be the reason you’re not losing weight.
-If your goal is to lose weight, focus more on cardio exercises that raise your heart rate.
-These include exercises like CrossFit, HIIT workouts, and jogging, among others.
+The type of workouts you choose can also be why you’re not losing weight.
+If you want to lose weight, focus on cardio exercises that raise your heart rate.
+These include exercises like CrossFit, HIIT workouts, and jogging.
 Also, fitness trainers like Chloe Ting provide great workouts you can do for free.